 Key Terms

-The aim of the strategy is 'to reduce the risk from international terrorism, so that people can go about their lives freely and with confidence.'
-CONTEST has four strands, often known as the four Ps.
+CONTEST is the Government’s Counter Terrorism Strategy.
+Initially published in 2006, the strategy has been refreshed several times, most recently in July 2023.
+The aim of CONTEST is “to reduce the risk to the UK and its interests overseas from terrorism, so that people can go about their lives freely and with confidence.”
+CONTEST is structured around four key strands, known as the Four Ps:

-• PURSUE - to stop terrorist attacks through disruption, investigation and detection
+• PURSUE: To stop terrorist attacks through disruption, investigation and detection

 What is Extremism?